freddiehaddad/fast-track-to-rust/src/variables.md

 }
 ```

-## Grep Variables
+## Rustle Variables

-To begin with our grep program, we'll avoid handling user input via command line
+To begin with our rustle program, we'll avoid handling user input via command
-arguments for now.
-Instead, we'll hard code some strings and perform some simple
+line arguments for now.
+Instead, we'll hard code some strings and perform some
-_grepping_.
-Let's use the famous poem _My Shadow_ by the poet Robert Louis
+simple _rustling_.
+Let's use the famous poem _My Shadow_ by the poet Robert
-Stevenson as our input.
+Louis Stevenson as our input.

 ```rust,editable
 fn main() {